kvutien/Tutorial-truffle-react-hooks/README.md

 ## Most frequent errors
 ### 1. `truffle develop` does nothing
-When `truffle develop` doesn't display the 10 accounts generated as shown above, this means it could not deploy the local blockchain due to an incompatibility betwseen `truffle 5.1` and the version of `nodeJS`.
+When `truffle develop` doesn't display the 10 accounts generated as shown above, this means it could not deploy the local blockchain due to an incompatibility betwseen `truffle 5.1` and the version of `nodeJS` that you're using.
 Use [nvm](https://tecadmin.net/how-to-install-nvm-on-ubuntu-20-04/) (node version manager) to downgrade to `node 12.18.4`
 ``` shell
 $ nvm use 12.18.4
 ```
 ### 2. The last line still shows 'The stored value: not set yet' after MetaMask confirm
-You probably redeployed again the `truffle develop` network, making the new accounts mistmatch the nonce of the accounts imported previously in MetaMask.
+You probably redeployed again the `truffle develop` network, but not reset the account previously imported in Metamask, making the new accounts mistmatch the nonce of the accounts imported previously in MetaMask.

 Click on the "account" icon of MetaMask (top right) and chose "Settings", "Advanced", "Reset account".
 Reload the web page.

 ## Bonus: Run Automated Tests on the demo
 The demo contains an automated test in JavaScript and another automated test in Solidity.
+Test Driven Development (TDD) is strongly recommended when you develop blockchain applications because once deployed in production, a smart contract is immutable.
 * The test script in JavaScript runs tests on smart contracts that are already deployed.
 To execute this, you need to have the `truffle develop` network running and the smart contracts migrated.
 * The test script in Solidity tests smart contracts within the Solidity context.
 This is useful when you test blockchain protocols that have no frontend.
 The automated test has the code to deploy the smart contracts and interacts directly with them.